NunuMarie3000/Reinforcement-Week-Tuesday-Storm/Functions/functions.md

 - Question 1
     What is a function in JS?
+        * a reusable chunk of code

 - Question 2
 In your own words, why do we use functions in Javascript?
+    * so that we can reuse a block of code in different areas of our entire code

 - Question 3
 In your own words, when should we use a function?
+    * when we need to use a certain block of code more than once and rewriting it would be wasteful

 - Question 4
  What is a higher order function in Javascript? (requires research on your own ;))
+    * a function that takes in functions as parameters and/or returns a function